Catholic University of America: Knights of Columbus

 The Knights of Columbus and Catholic University of America have a history of "a close and supportive relationship" that dates almost to the founding of the university.

 In 1899, the National Council of the Knights of Columbus established a Knights of Columbus Chair of American History at the university.
-More than 10,000 Knights were on hand on April 13, 1904, to present a $55,633.79 check ($1,399,831.80 in 2012 dollars) to endow the chair.
+More than 10,000 Knights were on hand on April 13, 1904, to present a $55,633.79 check to endow the chair.

 In December 1904, Cardinal Gibbons appealed to the Knights for more financial aid to help meet operating costs after some investments went sour.
 The Order gave nearly $25,000.
 By 1907 the financial situation of Catholic University had improved but was still shaky.
 Every Knight was asked to contribute $1 a year for a five-year period, and in December 1913, a $500,000 endowment was established.

 In 1920, the order contributed $60,000 toward the Catholic University gymnasium and drill hall, which later was adapted for use as the Crough Building housing the School of Architecture.
 In 2006, the Knights announced an $8,000,000 gift to the university to renovate Keane Hall and rename it as McGivney Hall, after the Knights' founder, Michael J. McGivney.
 The building, which was vacant, now houses the Washington session of the Pontifical John Paul II Institute for Studies on Marriage and Family, funded by the Knights and established at the Dominican House of Studies adjacent to the CUA campus in 1988.

 In August 1965, a $1 million fund was established to underwrite the Pro Deo and Pro Patria Scholarship, providing twelve undergraduate scholarships annually to the university.
 In 1989 the Knights voted a $2,000,000 birthday gift to the U.S. bishops on their bicentennial, to be given to Catholic University and used to fund special projects jointly chosen by the university and the Knights.
 Part of it was used to build the Columbus School of Law.